israel-cj/automlbenchmark/docs/readme.md

 raw_to_clean.ipynb
 raw_to_clean_early.ipynb
 ```
-These notebooks prepare the data for any other notebook.
+But they were already executed, you can go directly to the notebooks to generate the figures.